CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 - `post_processing_gw.py` is able to locally check integrity and decrypt the encrypted payload or/and the LoRaWAN packet if both NwkSKey and AppSKey are also known at the gateway's post-processing level.
 This behavior can suit small-scale deployment scenario where it is desirable to process data locally or on some other clouds than LoRaWAN clouds. `post_processing_gw.py` uses `decrypt_LoRaWAN.py` and `decrypt_AES.py` scripts for that purpose.
 Both use NwkSKey and AppSKey defined from `key_LoRaWAN.py` and `key_AES.py` respectively.
 These local decryption features are controlled by `["gateway_conf"]["aes_lorawan"]` and`["gateway_conf"]["aes"]` options respectively.
 If `["gateway_conf"]["aes_lorawan"]` is set to true and valid keys are stored in `key_LoRaWAN.py` then the LoRaWAN packet will, **in addition to the upload to LoRaWAN clouds**, be decrypted and the clear data is passed to the enabled normal clouds (non-encrypted).
 If `["gateway_conf"]["aes"]` is set to true and valid keys are stored in `key_AES.py` then the encapsulated encrypted packet will be decrypted the clear data is passed to the normal enabled clouds (non-encrypted).
 For this latter case, if `["gateway_conf"]["aes"]` is set to true then the encrypted data **is not pushed** to enabled encrypted clouds.

-- `key_LoRaWAN.py` defines a Python dictionary where you can add your device id (4-byte device address) and the associated NwkSKey and AppSKey.
+- For LoRaWAN devices, `key_LoRaWAN.py` defines a Python dictionary where you can add your device id (4-byte device address) and the associated NwkSKey and AppSKey.
 The structure is as follows, just replace/add with your devices and keys:

 ```
 device_key = {